Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: The universal Teich m ul ler space

 which implies that $\Phi$ is continuous. \end{proof}

 In fact, the Bers projection $\Phi$ is holomorphic.
-Once we have $\Phi$ is continuous, then the holomorphy is a consequence from the point-wise holomorphic dependance of the normalized solution $f_\mu(z)$ of the Beltrami equation for $\mu$, which comes from the arguments for the measurable Riemann mapping theorem due to Ahlfors and Bers \cite{AB}.
+Once we have $\Phi$ as continuous, then the holomorphy is a consequence of the point-wise holomorphic dependance of the normalized solution $f_\mu(z)$ of the Beltrami equation for $\mu$, which is a significant contribution to the measurable Riemann mapping theorem by Ahlfors and Bers \cite{AB}.
 Moreover, the following result was proved by Bers \cite{Ber}.